asmongold/SoundVisualizer/README.md

 # SoundVisualizer

-Project to visualize Sound in different ways using UnityEngine
+Project to visualize Sound in different ways using UnityEngine.